 Enroll in a cheaper school

-Not all medical schools tuition and fees are financially equal.
-Public medical schools are on average cheaper than private schools, and may be easier to pay for.
+Not all medical schools are financially equal.
+If you’re wondering how to pay for medical school without loans, public schools might be your answer.
+They are on average cheaper than private schools, and may be easier to pay for.
 Student Loan Hero has rounded up the 20 most affordable medical schools in the United States to help students avoid debt.

 Apply for a scholarship